Adaptolog/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value:🎓 known
+  - value:🖐️ used
-  - identifier:🎓 known
+  - identifier:🖐️ used
-  - variable:🎓 known
+  - variable:🖐️ used
-  - constant:🎓 known
+  - constant:🖐️ used
-  - scalar
+  - scalar: 🖐️ used
-  - literal:👂 heard
+  - literal: 🖐️ used
-  - expression:🎓 known
+  - expression: 🖐️ used
-  - heap:👂 heard
+  - heap: 🖐️ used
-  - function:🎓 known
+  - function: 🖐️ used
-  - procedure:👂 heard
+  - procedure: 🖐️ used
-  - method:🎓 known
+  - method: 🖐️ used
-  - class:🎓 known
+  - class: 🖐️ used
-  - prototype
+  - prototype: 🖐️ used
-  - event:👂 heard
+  - event: 🖐️ used
-  - type:🎓 known
+  - type: 🖐️ used
-  - primitive types:🎓 known
+  - primitive types: 🖐️ used
-  - reference types:👂 heard
+  - reference types: 👂 heard
-  - flag:👂 heard
+  - flag: 🖐️ used
   - lexical scope
-  - code block:🎓 known
+  - code block:🖐️ used
   - conditions
-  - loops:🎓 known
+  - loops:🖐️ used
-  - assignment
+  - assignment: 🖐️ used
   - regular expression
   - interface:🎓 known
   - contract